open-neuroscience/open-neuroscience.github.io/content/en/authors/Miguel-fernandes/_index.md

 # Username (this should match the folder name)
 authors:
-- Miguel Fernandes
+- Miguel-fernandes

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Team member
+role: Miguel Fernandes

 # Organizations/Affiliations
 #organizations: